mhekkel/mxml/README.md

-mxml
+zeem
 ====

 This library is a C++ ~~Module Library~~ library implementing a validating XML parser, a DOM tree, XPaths and serialization.

-Full documentation is available [here](https://mhekkel.github.io/mxml/)
+Full documentation is available [here](https://mhekkel.github.io/zeem/)

+> **NOTE** This library was initially named mxml, but that name was already taken.

 Building
 --------

-In order to build this software you need very recent versions of CMake (at least version 3.28) and compilers, at least version 17 of CLang or version 14 of gcc.
+In order to build this software you need very recent versions of CMake (at least version 3.23) and compilers, at least version 17 of CLang or version 14 of gcc.